-- We ensure that the existence of our setting is advertised in places in the community, for example, websites, google, community magazine.
+- The pre-school is advertised in places accessible to all sections of the community, for example, websites, google, community magazine.

 - Parents/carers of siblings are encouraged to get their child’s name on the waiting list as early as possible.

 - The number of children per session is approximately 40.
 This is dependent on space and staff ratios.

 - The pre-school’s main intake for the year is September.
 In order for the pre-school to remain financially viable, typically places are unable to be held open for children who have a spring or summer birthday.
 However, they are given priority should places become available and usually have higher priority in the following Autumn term.